wp-plugins/basic-google-maps-placemarks/readme.txt

 = How do I use the plugin? =
 Read the Basic Usage section of [the Installation page](http://wordpress.org/extend/plugins/basic-google-maps-placemarks/installation/) for instructions.
 If you still have questions, read this FAQ and check [the support forum](http://wordpress.org/tags/basic-google-maps-placemarks?forum_id=10).

+= How can I get help when I'm having a problem? =
+1. Read the Basic Usage and Advanced Usage sections of [the Installation page](http://wordpress.org/extend/plugins/basic-google-maps-placemarks/installation/).
+2. Read the answers on this page.
+3. Check [the support forum](http://wordpress.org/tags/basic-google-maps-placemarks?forum_id=10), because there's a good chance your problem has already been answered there.
+4. Check the [Other Notes](http://wordpress.org/extend/plugins/basic-google-maps-placemarks/other_notes/) page for known conflicts with other plugins.

+If you still need help, then follow these instructions:

+1. Disable all other plugins and switch to the default theme, then check if the problem is still happening.
+2. If it isn't, then the problem may actually be with your theme or other plugins you have installed.
+3. If the problem is still happening, then start a new thread in the forum with a **detailed description** of your problem and **the URL to the map on your site**.
+If you don't want to post the URL publically, then leave it out of your forums post and [send it to me privately](http://iandunn.name/contact), along with a link to the forums post.
+4. Tag the post with `basic-google-maps-placemarks` so that I get an e-mail notification.
+If you use the link above it'll automatically tag it for you.
+5. Check the 'Notify me of follow-up posts via e-mail' box so you won't miss any replies.

+I monitor the forums and respond to a lot of the requests.
+I do this in my spare time, though, and can't respond to all of them.
+I typically only have time to help with problems that are within the plugin's scope.
+That means that I probably won't respond if the issue is actually caused by your theme or another plugin, or if you're trying to modify the plugin to do something it doesn't natively do.
+It's still a good idea to post something on the forums, though, because other users may be able to help out when I can't.

 = The map doesn't look right. =